rossop/cad-refactoring-poc/README.md

   - [Acknowledgments](#acknowledgments)

 ## Introduction
-This project, Refactoring CAD POC, is designed to showcase a proof of concept (POC) for refactoring CAD models using CadQuery.
+This project, Refactoring CAD Proof of Concept (POC), is designed to showcase a proof of concept (POC) for refactoring CAD models using CadQuery.
 It includes a library for CAD model refactoring, example scripts, and a Jupyter Notebook environment for interactive exploration.

 ## Project Structure
 The project is organized as follows: